PaulAvery/VierGewinnt/README.md

 It is simply an implementation of the popular game match four on the commandline.

 I decided to take the route of completely overengineering everything (especially rendering).
 Mainly because I was bored.

+Pass at least two player names as CLI arguments.